Circus Workshops and Skills from Alight Fingers

 How many people can you have in a circus workshop?

-As a guideline, we say that twenty people is about right for one instructor.
+For parties and more formal workshops, as a guideline, we say that twenty people is about right for one instructor.
 If there are more, it means that people don't get as much one to one help, but it's not generally a problem.

 We can of course, provide more instructors.